Agreed Value Car Insurance vs Stated Value Insurance

 ---|---|---|

-The key difference is that with a stated value policy, you might not get that agreed-upon number, even if you provided an appraisal up front.
-For a high value or specialty car, agreed value insurance has benefits over a stated value policy since it provides greater peace of mind in the event of a claim.
-If you do consider stated value insurance, we recommend you review the terms and coverage carefully to ensure the policy meets your needs.
+The key difference is that with a stated value policy, you might not get that agreed-on number, even if you provided an appraisal up front.
+For a high-value or specialty car, agreed value insurance has benefits over a stated value policy, as it provides greater peace of mind in the event of a claim.
+If you do consider buying stated value insurance, review the terms and coverage carefully to ensure the policy meets your needs.

 Agreed value vs. actual cash value

-Actual cash value is the cost of replacing an insured item, factoring in how age has reduced the value.
+Actual cash value does not give you the full replacement cost for an insured item but its depreciated cost — the value of the item, which has reduced with age.
 Most auto insurance policies use actual cash value.
-Agreed value takes into account neither the replacement cost nor age, but only an agreed-upon value at the start of the policy.
+Agreed value takes into account neither the replacement cost nor the age, only the amount agreed on at the start of the policy.

 Agreed value maximum payout | Actual cash value maximum payout |